cyrozap/mediatek-lte-baseband-re/General-Notes.md

   with registers that control reset, clocking, and I/O selection for the debug subsystem.
 For example, the JTAG enable/disable registers are part of this module.
+* GCE: Global Command Engine.
+A SoC peripheral that can be used to program registers with strict timing requirements.
+* GCPU: General Copy Protection Unit.
+A SoC peripheral used for decrypting encrypted media.
+It's a microcontroller core (MD32?) with some ROM, SRAM, and hardware accelerators for AES, SHA, MD5, RC4, DES, CRC32, DMA, etc.
 * GCU: GPRS Cipher Unit.
 An accelerator for cryptographic ciphers used in some GSM protocols.
 * INFRACFG: "Infrastructure system configuration".
 Refers to the block of